 Wooden posts that go out into the distance add great depth to the drawing.
 Following is a simple technique to draw receding posts that become smaller with distance.

-Receding wooden posts with a trunk or 2 are great simple landscapes that can be done quickly and are very enjoyable.
+My workbooks contain further illustrations and examples of drawing receding posts with hands on activity.
+Receding wooden posts with a trunk or 2 are great simple landscapes that can be done quickly and are very enjoyable to do.
 Here you can find further examples of some of them.

 You can find video demonstration of drawing a landscape with wooden post on my YouTube channel here.

 Click here to download PDF template to practice.